OpenKneeboard/OpenKneeboard/docs/troubleshooting/wacom-tablet.md

 If you're having problems, you might want to [try OpenTabletDriver](https://go.openkneeboard.com/otd-ipc); the rest of this document only applies to Wacom's driver.

+## Unable to bind any buttons

+If your Wacom driver is v6.4.6 or later, uninstall the Wacom driver, and install driver v6.4.5 or earlier, as Wacom have removed necessary features from the v6.4.6 driver.

+If your tablet or system requires a newer driver you can:

+- ask Wacom to re-add support for "Application Defined" ExpressKey and pen button behaviors
+- use OpenTabletDriver instead

 ## Tablet only works properly when OpenKneeboard is the active window

 ### Symptoms